ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/app-profiling-streamline.md

 ## Custom Annotations

 In Streamline, it is possible to add custom annotations to the timeline view.
 This can be useful to mark the start and end of specific parts of your application, or to mark when a specific event occurs.
 This then allows you to view the performance of your application in relation to these events.
-At the bottom of *Figure 1* there are custom annotations to show when inference, pre-processing, and post-processing are happening.
+At the bottom of *Figure 1* there are custom annotations to show when inference, pre-processing, and post-processing occur.

 To add annotations, you will need to add some files into your project from the **gator** daemon that Streamline uses.
 These files are named `streamline_annotate.c`, `streamline_annotate.h`, and `streamline_annotate_logging.h` and made available [here](https://github.com/ARM-software/gator/tree/main/annotate).
 Using these annotations, you can see log strings, markers, counters, and Custom Activity Maps.
 Within your example project, create a `cpp` folder under the `app/src/main` folder, and add these three files there.